wildlouth93/zone/README.md

 ![](https://user-images.githubusercontent.com/29221213/73215126-132e2300-4119-11ea-96bb-e61f05c59d1e.png)

 ## Features
-* Scrollable Team Index
+* Team Index
-* Scrollable Player Index
+* Player Index
 * Player Profile
 * Team Profile

+### Index Page
+* On the index page, users can navigate to a team page through the team index or to a player page through the player index.
+* The tea

+![]
+![]